top of page

 • Upgrading to the newest phone

-While these may be fun, or things you really want, they’re not emergencies.
+While these may be fun or things you really want, they’re not emergencies.
 We’ll talk about saving for specific goals (like travel or big purchases) in the Setting Financial Goals That Actually Stick blog.
+When you decide in advance what does and doesn’t count, you’ll be less tempted to dip into it for non-essentials.

 How Much Should You Save?

-That includes your housing, utilities, groceries, insurance, and loan payments, the things that keep your household running.
+A good starting point is 3–6 months of essential expenses.
+This includes your housing, utilities, groceries, insurance, and loan payments—the things that keep your household running.
 Not extras.
 Just the essentials.

 Here’s a quick way to calculate: